atsaotsao/my-website/content/my-writing/index.md

 What lives here are my rawest parts of my words.
 Less manicured, polished, and conventional than anything I would share on a social media platform or share via a newsletter.

-They come in a form a #thought with the intention of turning them into a #essay (still working on writing long-form).
+They often come in a form a #thought with the intention of turning them into a #essay (still working on developing the muscles and courage of writing long-form).

 Or through more abstraction in a #poem.

-Writing is one of the vehicles for #gratitude practice for me, and channeling the #motivation with myslef and others to move through hard days.
+Writing is one of the vehicles for #gratitude practice for me, and channeling the #motivation with myself and others to move through hard days.

 I hope you can find some inspiration, solace, or resonance in anything I share below: